redis/hiredis/README.md

 have been written to the socket, their respective replies have been read and their respective callbacks have been executed.
 After this, the disconnection callback is executed with the `REDIS_OK` status and the context object is free'd.

+It is also possible to perform an *hard* disconnection that does not wait for pending commands using the following function:

+    void redisAsyncFree(redisAsyncContext *ac);

+This function immediately terminates the connection, calls all the pending callbacks, and frees the context.

 ### Hooking it up to event library *X*